Updated July 2021

 ‘Force majeure’ or cancellation due to unforeseeable circumstances

 A matter that may arise in relation to cancelled engagements or contracts is the concept of ‘force majeure’.
 This will usually be a clause in the contract that outlines circumstances under which the contract may be said to have been cancelled because of events or circumstances outside the engagers control.
 Another concept is ‘frustration of contract’ where the contract may be said to have been discontinued because of unforeseen circumstances.

-The issues around these, and other contract matters, are never simple and often subject to interpretation, so your Equity Organiser is the first port of call for any query.
-Organisers can obtain further detailed legal advice on your behalf where necessary.
+The issues around these, and other contract matters, are never simple and often subject to interpretation, so your Equity Official is the first port of call for any query.
+Officials can obtain further detailed legal advice on your behalf where necessary.

 Advice for students